pagkly/Zed/Investopedia/Investing/Bear Market .md

 The ballooning housing mortgage default crisis caught up with the stock market in October 2007.
 Back then, the S&P 500 had touched a high of 1565.15 October 9.
 By March 5, 2009, it had crashed to 682.55 as the extent and ramifications of housing mortgage defaults on the overall economy became clear.
 The U.S. major market indexes were again close to bear market territory on December 24, 2018, falling just shy of a 20% drawdown.

-Most recently, the Dow Jones Industrial Average went into a bear market on March 11, 2020, and the S&P 500 entered a bear market on March 12, 2020.
+Most recently, the [[DJIA |Dow Jones Industrial Average]] went into a bear market on March 11, 2020, and the S&P 500 entered a bear market on March 12, 2020.
 This followed the longest bull market on record for the index, which started in March 2009.
 Stocks were driven down by the effects of the coronavirus and falling oil prices due to the split between Saudi Arabia and Russia.
 During this period, the Dow Jones fell sharply from all-time highs close to 30,000 to lows below 19,000 in a matter of weeks.

 Other examples include the aftermath of the bursting of the dot com bubble in March 2000, which wiped out approximately 49% of the S&P 500's value and lasted until October 2002; and the Great Depression which began with the stock market collapse of October 28-29, 1929.